Revised December 2019

 By following study participants over time, the PATH Study helps scientists learn how and why people start using tobacco products, quit using them, and start using them again after they’ve quit, as well as how different tobacco products affect health outcomes (such as cardiovascular and respiratory health) over time.
 Most participants complete the study questionnaire every other year.

-The National Institutes of Health (NIH) and FDA announced the availability of the restricted-use questionnaire data files from the fourth wave of the Population Assessment of Tobacco and Health (PATH) Study.
-This latest addition to the PATH Study’s Restricted-Use Files (RUF) contains data collected during Wave 4 (December 2016 – Jan 2018).
-Qualified researchers may apply for access to this and other PATH Study restricted-use datasets through the PATH Study Restricted Use Files webpage.
-In addition, the Biospecimen Access Program site at http://bit.ly/2wBFOtc provides information on how to access the urine, serum, and plasma collected from adult PATH Study participants during Wave 1.
+The National Institutes of Health (NIH) and FDA announce the availability of the public-use questionnaire data files from the fourth wave of the Population Assessment of Tobacco and Health (PATH) Study.
+This latest addition to the PATH Study’s Public-Use Files (PUF) contains data collected during Wave 4 (December 2016 – Jan 2018).
+These PUFs may be downloaded from the PATH Study Public Use Files Webpage.
+Beginning in 2020, there will be a series of special collection PATH Study data releases.
+The first special collection data release will consist of data collected only from youth respondents between Waves 4 and 5 of the PATH Study.
+In addition, the Biospecimen Access Program (BAP) site provides information on how to access the urine, serum, and plasma collected from adult PATH Study participants during Wave 1 and Wave 2.

 Scientists at NIDA and the FDA are leading the PATH Study.
 They are working with Westat, a research company with expertise in survey design, questionnaire development, data collection, and analysis.
 Westat also manages a team of partner organizations working on the Study.